 DesignX

 As an educator and designer, I have spent many years creating meaningful learning experiences (LX/Instructional Design) that center students and foster engagement.
-Beyond the classroom, I also design logos, graphics, flyers, and websites for academic and community-based projects.
-More importantly, I specialize in DesignX – initiating, conceptualizing, and implementing projects that drive positive change.
-Below are selected past and current initiatives that I have designed from the ground up, including both the initial vision and the full implementation.
+Beyond the classroom, I also design logos, graphics, flyers, documents, and websites for academic and community-based projects.
+More importantly, I specialize in DesignX – initiating, conceptualizing, and implementing projects that drive positive changes.
+Below are selected past and current initiatives/projects that I have conceived/designed including both the initial vision and the full implementation.

 The VietTBLT Initiative focuses on advancing task-based language teaching (TBLT) for Vietnamese through three interconnected pillars: research, pedagogy, and community with a mission to create practical, research-informed instructional materials and foster a network of teachers committed to meaningful, communicative learning.
 See current and past projects https://www.viettblt.com/projects